Chocolate Covered Blackberries (An Easy and Delicious Treat)

-These chocolate blackberries are formed into cute little clusters.
+These chocolate covered blackberries are formed into cute little clusters.
 They’re refreshing, delicious, and can be prepared in advance which makes them perfect for entertaining.
+Give them a try if you’re looking for simple treats, like this chocolate covered pineapple, which is another great option.

 Chocolate covered blackberries on a white plate.

-Next you’ll melt the chocolate.
+Start by melting the chocolate.
 I like to melt chocolate in the microwave because it’s so quick and easy.
-To melt chocolate in the microwave, roughly chop the chocolate (or just break it into pieces) and add it to a microwave safe bowl.
+To melt chocolate in the microwave, roughly chop the chocolate (or just break it into pieces) and add it to a microwave-safe bowl.
 Microwave on high power for 20 seconds, then stir.
 Repeat until the chocolate is melted, making sure to stir after each time you heat the chocolate.
 This should take about 1-2 minutes depending on how strong your microwave is.

 Melted chocolate in a white bowl.